The Owl Service: Plot summary

 In the house's billiard room part of the wall has been covered with pebble-dash.
 Bit by bit this begins to crack and fall away, exposing first a pair of painted eyes, and then an entire portrait of a woman made of flowers.
-Tensions between the occupants of the house began to rise.
-Gwyn is intelligent and wants to further his education, but Clive expresses a stereotypical clannish closed-ranks attitudes of the upper middle class towards him.
+Tensions between the occupants of the house begin to rise.
+Gwyn is intelligent and wants to further his education, but Clive expresses the stereotypical clannish closed-ranks attitudes of the upper middle class towards him.
 Roger begins to feel hostile despite his initial friendliness.
 Eventually he takes to ridiculing Gwyn's efforts to improve himself with elocution lessons on gramophone records, calling them "improve-a-prole."
 Alison seems friendly to Gwyn and the two go on long walks together.
 She has visions where she sees herself next to him, even though he is some distance away.
 Margaret, her mother, never appears but the need to keep her happy affects everyone else.

 As the holiday slides into disaster, the British attitude of "seeing it through to the end" prevails, even though Clive could pay off all the staff and leave at any time.
 Nancy repeatedly threatens to quit, and is repeatedly mollified with crisp banknotes.
 She constantly warns Gwyn to stay away from the others, lest he be taken out of school and forced to work in a shop to earn some money.
 Nancy gradually reveals her resentment of Margaret and Alison, as she once expected to marry Bertram and should have been mistress of the very house she toils in.

 Competition between the boys for Alison is, at most, a subtext here, although Garner's television script is much more overt about Gwyn's attraction to her, despite his poverty.
 Alison, notwithstanding any attraction to him, would rather keep her privileges, such as her tennis club membership, than cross her mother.
 This is something she eventually admits to Gwyn.

 The mysterious Huw presides over this like some ringmaster at a circus, making strange pronouncements.
 There is a background of odd comments from the villagers, noises of motorcycles in the distance, sounds of birds, and mysterious noises from locked buildings.

 Gwyn follows Alison on one of her inexplicable midnight walks.
 She is completing her tracing of the plates somewhere in the woods.
 Gwyn is harassed by columns of flame, which he tries to convince himself are merely marsh gas.
 He finds Alison when she has made the final owl, then escorts her back to the house.
 Huw is waiting, and greets them with the remark "She's come."